NRCan/geo_sim_processing/README.md

 Figure 1 a show a line, figure 1b the same line with inflexion sign on ech vertice, figure 1 c the same line with the position of the bends.

 * __Calculating adjusted area__
 For each bend Sherbend calculates the adjusted area of each bend with the following formula: *\.75\*A/cmpi* where *A* is the area in map unit of the bend and *cmpi* the compactness index of the bend.
-The copactness index is calculate with *4\*π\*A/p\*p* where *A* is the area and *p* is the perimeter of the bend in map unit.
+The copactness index is calculate with *4\*π\*A/(p\*p)* where *A* is the area and *p* is the perimeter of the bend in map unit.
 The compactness vary between \[0..1] with a circle having a value of 1 and an almost flat bend having a value of 0.
+The parameter -d (ex.: -d 4) represent the diameter of a therotical circle that help

 * __Validating topological relationship__